Skip to main content

 Introduction

-The following article will go over the steps to query the Crusoe API using a Python script.
+The following article outlines the steps to query the Crusoe API using a Python script.

 Prerequisite